A Man of Principle

 A Man of Principle (Cóndores no entierran todos los días) is a 1984 Colombian drama film directed by Francisco Norden.
-It is an adaptation of the 1971 novel of the same name written by Gustavo Álvarez Gardeazábal.
+It is an adaptation of the 1971 novel of the same name by Gustavo Álvarez Gardeazábal.
+Norden is also among the writers of the film's script.

 It was screened in the Un Certain Regard section at the 1984 Cannes Film Festival.
 The film was also selected as the Colombian entry for the Best Foreign Language Film at the 57th Academy Awards, but was not accepted as a nominee.

 Plot

 Leon Maria Lozano is a humble worker and a Colombian Conservative Party member living in Tulua, Colombia, in a time where liberals rule following the close 1946 presidential election.
 For his activism he is discriminated against by the majority of people except by Gertrude Potes, a senior military liberal and a few other liberals.

 In those years political killing were common.
 News of conservatives crimes against liberals leads to the Liberals being condemned as Masons and atheists.
 Rosendo Zapata, a senior member of the Liberal party insults the conservative party when talking with Lozano, but Lozano demands respect.
 Leon Maria's job as a bookseller is poor, but Miss Gertrudis convinces the mayor to give him a job as a cheese salesman in the market square.

 On the presidential election day, to his surprise, Leon Maria learns that the Conservative Party has won the elections.
 Miss Gertrudis hopes the victory is temporary.
 Two years later news spreads of around the country of the assassination of popular Liberal leader Jorge Eliecer Gaitán.
 The village church and other Conservative-leaning institutions close fearing reprisal.
 Leon Maria notes the rising revolutionary atmosphere and wishing to protect the interests of conservatives, he and other militants get weapons and keep watch.
 That night Maria Leon scares the protesters with dynamite before they can burn the church.
 The next day Gertrudis and the town liberals are surprised to find Leon Maria hailed as a hero of the conservatives.
 Leon Maria is quick to capitalized on his new fame.
 No longer an outcast, he begins to build up power and influence in the town and receives support from the Conservative party in the capital.